UCSC-Keysight/OpenTAP-Cobot-Plugin/README.md

 2. The **`Instrument`** class encapsulates logic that strictly relates to a physical tool.
 In general, this logic would implement some functionality that seeks to condition, expose or otherwise measure a parameter related to the DUT.
 3. The **`TestStep`** class is the fundamental unit of work; essentially, it is used to tie everything together.
 OpenTAPs best practices recommend that it performs a single step
 4. The **`ResultListener`** class is used to arbitrate the collection and management of data produced by test steps.

+### CI Pipeline Instructions

+The CI commands are written in the build.yaml file in the .github/workflow directory.
+To test those commands locally, you have to run
+"dotnet build -c Release" before running any other build scripts.
+That helps in the building the bin folder which contains the tap executable along with supporting files configured for your running OS.
+The current CI script only tests whether the entire package is built.
+Unit tests for seperate functionalites are yet to be written.

 ### Prototype Implementation